 As the world premiere of my play The Gulf (Signature Theatre) gets underway, I’m having some thoughts about the past year and everything that I’ve learned along the way — and what a year it has been!
-I’m sitting in a rehearsal room on the 4th floor of this gorgeous theater on Campbell Avenue and looking around at the walls of this space which are covered in images of boats, and waterways, and topographical details meant to convey the setting of The Gulf (a play set in my home state of Alabama), and I’m trying to wrap my brain around how I got here.
+I’m sitting in a rehearsal room on the 4th floor of this gorgeous theatre on Campbell Avenue and looking around at the walls of this space which are covered in images of boats, and waterways, and topographical details meant to convey the setting of The Gulf (a play set in my home state of Alabama), and I’m trying to wrap my brain around how I got here.

 Over the years, learning the craft of playwriting, I’ve gotten all kinds of advice.
 Some of it was actually good advice.
 But when the creative juices are flowing, the concept of viability — whether or not my plays are “producible” — is the furthest thing from my mind.
 I want to write, write, write, and write only what I want to write.
 When I’m not actually writing, I want to daydream about the writing and take it to bed with me and make out with it and fall asleep with it and then wake up with it and do it all over again.
 This other “nuisance” — the practicality of playwriting — is a damned buzzkill, frankly.
 It is, after all, my whole heart and soul on the page.
 Don’t depress me with your logic!

-I see a lot of people in various playwriting forums sharing their frustrations with the processes of getting produced and published and everyone seems to be piling on with conjecture about how theaters don’t care about this or that, or how no one is interested in female playwrights or diversity, etc. I am by no means an expert, but I do know that ever since my play got picked up by Signature, I’ve finally seen this nebulous world from the inside, and I’ve learned a fair amount about play selection and business considerations.
+I see a lot of people in various playwriting forums sharing their frustrations with the processes of getting produced and published, and everyone seems to be piling on with conjecture about how theatres don’t care about this or that, or how no one is interested in female playwrights or diversity, etc. I am by no means an expert, but I do know that ever since my play got picked up by Signature, I’ve finally seen this nebulous world from the inside, and I’ve learned a fair amount about play selection and business considerations.
 It occurs to me that other writers might learn from my experiences, so I’m hoping some of this will dispel a few myths or at least demystify the process.

 The Gulf: Road to Signature Theatre